Dronakurl/heatmapcalc/README.md

 # heatmapcalc

-`heatmapcalc` is a Python package that provides a high-performance heatmap calculation function implemented in Rust.
-This package leverages the power of Rust for computationally intensive tasks while providing a simple and easy-to-use Python interface.
+`heatmapcalc` is a minimalistic python package that provides a fast function to add circles to a numpy array, based on a list of bounding boxes.

-## Features

-- Efficient heatmap calculation using Rust
-- Simple Python wrapper for easy integration
+It is written in Rust for performance.

 ## Installation

-You can then install the package using `pip`:
+Install with `pip`:

 ```sh
 pip install heatmapcalc
 ```

-If you have `setuptools` installed, you can also install the package using
+With Rust installed, you can build the package from source:

 ```sh
 pip install .